 - National Fraud Initiative

 The General Data Protection Regulation 2016 and Data Protection Act 2018

 Brentwood Borough Council may need to collect your personal data in order to provide you with council services, as well as for legally required purposes such as council tax and electoral registration.

 Personal data is any data which can be used to identify a living individual.
 We will not pass your details to any other organisation without your consent unless there is a legal requirement for us to do so.

-The Data Protection Act 1998 states that all personal data must:
+The GDPR and Data Protection Act 2018 state that all personal data must be:-

-In some cases we may have to withhold data if it refers to other people who have not consented to disclosure, or if disclosure could cause damage or distress, or prejudice crime prevention or legal proceedings.
+- You have a general right of access to your personal data.
+Access requests must be in writing.
+There is no fee for such requests.
+In some cases, we may have to withhold data if it refers to other people who have not consented to disclosure, or if disclosure could cause damage or distress, or prejudice crime prevention or legal proceedings.
 Even if we cannot provide you with the data, we will still confirm what type of data we hold and why we hold it.

 You can find out more about Data Protection on the Information Commissioner's website.